malcolmmaima/e-commerce-compose/README.md

 - Moshi (1.15.0): Converts JSON into Kotlin objects and vice versa.

 #### App Artifacts
-The app APK and bundle can be found from the latest successful action on the GitHub Actions tab <a href="https://github.com/malcolmmaima/e-commerce-compose/actions">Actions</a>
+The app APK can be found from the latest successful action on the GitHub Actions tab <a href="https://github.com/malcolmmaima/e-commerce-compose/actions">Actions</a>